by Chris Wayan, 2005-6

 Some arms of the Zuki Sea are silty clambeds, but rocky sections are full of kelp forests, sheltering hordes of fish and large invertebrates.
 Thotters fish from the shores and islands.
 They don't venture far inland, though--dense, dark woods cover most of the Zuki Basin, taking advantage of the rain.
 Two other species share the deep woods: the silviculturalist elaffes and woodcarving mops.

 Zor is a chasma, a rift valley analogous to Earth's mid-oceanic ridges.
 It stretches nearly pole to pole.
 The ridges flanking the rift aren't rugged, and are modest for Tharn, but they're still an ecological barrier.
-The ridges snag storms on their outer faces, so the central chasma is drier, ranging from savanna at the equator to a desert strip around 30 north and south and dry prairie in the north.
+The ridges snag storms on their outer faces, so the central chasma is dry, ranging from savanna at the equator to a desert strip around latitude 30 and scrubland further north.
 Forest creatures like elaffes find it unlivable.
-It's no surprise, then that elaffes are relative newcomers to the woods west of Zor's ridges around the Zuki Sea.
+It's no surprise, then, that elaffes took millennia to dare Zor's thin air and drought to reach the friendly woods to the west around the Zuki Sea.